 Areolar reduction can be done without additional breast surgery as well.
 The procedure involves excision of the excess areolar skin with a scar around the nipple only.

-Is breast feeding or sensation affected with nipple reduction surgery?
+Is breastfeeding or sensation affected by Nipple Reduction surgery?

 There is a fairly high risk of loss of nipple sensation or impaired breast feeding after nipple reduction surgery.
 This is not an absolute and many patients report sensation and lactation are unaffected.